nuriavalsells/MDEF/docs/term3/DigitalProto.md

 # **Digital Prototyping for Design**
-## Module 4
+## Module 4 & 5
-> Sensing the body for meaningful interactions
+> Sensing the body for meaningful interactions + Extended bodies with expressive Data

-> Santiago Fuentemilla Garriga & Citlali Hernández
+> Lina Bautista & Citlali Hernández

-> 23-24 April 2024
+> 23-30 April 2024

 ### **Task: Prototype your wearable and experiment with your training model.**
 _by Núria_